baumrock/RockForms/docs/readme.md

 I have put a lot of effort into making the manipulation of the markup as easy as possible.
 You can add classes to any element and set attributes at runtime ([see docs](markup/)).

 This makes RockForms a perfect companion for tools like [HTMX](https://htmx.org/) or [Alpine.js](https://alpinejs.dev/)

+## Examples

+You can find all examples of this docs in the `/docs/.examples` folder of the module.